Explaining the Difference: "For" and "Since"

 I prefer to eat out, for I'm too lazy to cook.

-He is blessed with many friends, for he is a good person.
+He's blessed with many friends, for he is a good person.

-Once you feel they understand the unique points of both words, give them a chance to practice by doing a short interview during the lesson.
-Ask them questions like how long they've been studying English, how long they've been doing their favorite hobby, how long they plan to study overseas, etc., and ask them to answer with both "for" and "since" sentences (if appropriate).
+Ask them questions like how long they've been studying English, how long they've been doing their favorite hobby, how long they plan to study overseas, etc., and ask them to answer in both "for" and "since" sentences (if appropriate).

 You can also quiz them by giving them a "since" statement and asking them to rephrase it as a "for" statement.